-Indiana University-Purdue University Columbus (IUPUC) was founded in 1970 to serve the post-secondary education needs of citizens and industry in south central Indiana.
+IUPUC (Indiana University-Purdue University Columbus) was founded in 1970 to serve the post-secondary education needs of citizens and industry in south central Indiana.
 We deliver top-quality Indiana University and Purdue University degree programs.

 IUPUC's student population includes a mix of traditional and nontraditional students.
 With an average class size of 17.8 students, IUPUC offers undergraduate and graduate degree programs, including business, communication studies, elementary education, English, general studies, mechanical engineering, nursing, psychology, and sociology.

-- ENGLISH DEGREE PROGRAM RECEIVES STATE APPROVAL—September 2013, the Indiana Commission for Higher Education (ICHE) approved IUPUC’s proposal to offer the Indiana University Bachelor of Arts (BA) in English.
-The approval grants IUPUC jurisdiction over curriculum requirements for the English degree, allowing faculty to tailor the program to the needs and interests of IUPUC students.
+- COMMUNICATION STUDIES DEGREE PROGRAM RECEIVES STATE APPROVAL—February 2015, the Indiana Commission for Higher Education (ICHE) approved IUPUC’s proposal to offer the Indiana University Bachelor of Arts (BA) in Communication Studies.
+The approval grants IUPUC jurisdiction over curriculum requirements for the Communication Studies degree, allowing faculty to tailor the program to the needs and interests of IUPUC students.

 - IUPUC LAUNCHES NEW CONCENTRATION IN HEALTH SERVICES ADMINISTRATION The Division of Business at IUPUC launched a new concentration in health services administration (HSA) as part of its undergraduate curriculum.
 Required courses for the HSA were offered starting with the 2014 fall classes.